-You must rely primarily on income from your creative practice.
-And you must communicate a significant or dire need as a result of the pandemic, which could include funding to cover necessary living expenses such as food, housing, utilities, medical costs, or family care.
+-You must rely primarily on income from your creative practice, and must communicate a significant or dire need as a result of the pandemic, which could include funding to cover necessary living expenses such as food, housing, utilities, medical costs, or family care.

-Black, Indigenous, people of color, women, and immigrant artists are strongly encouraged to apply.
+Black, Indigenous, people of color, women, LGBTQ+, people with disabilities, and immigrant artists are strongly encouraged to apply.

 The Platforms Fund is a collaborative effort of Antenna and Ashé Cultural Arts Center to provide support for the development and presentation of self-organized artistic projects in and around New Orleans.
 The Platforms Fund seeks to emphasize New Orleans’ historical characteristics of creativity, collaboration, and resiliency, while pushing the boundaries of where community engagement and the dissemination of creative ideas can intersect.